DE

 • Sintering and post-processing of the white body

 The big difference compared to other technical ceramics lies in the pyrolysis of the polymers.
 At relatively low temperatures, the low-molecular components evaporate and the polymers cross-link.
 As the temperature rises, the organometallic compounds decompose; above 1,000 degrees Celsius, the material becomes ceramic and more dense.
+These unique processes are crucial for the production of polymer ceramics and ceramic polymers, which are irreplaceable in many high-performance applications.

 International exhibitors at ceramitec